JustinMMiller/WorldArchitect/src/README.md

 ### Notes ###
 Previously, there was a TerrainSystem folder and a RaceSystem folder.
 This functionality has been folded into the TagSystem.

+Plan for later : Once I get to serializing Maps and whatnot, a Map will have to provide a method to serialize itself to and from some markup language (JSON?).
+This will mean I can control file system io and I won't have to worry about allowing arbitrary scripts arbitrary file access.

 ### Api Notes ###
 - Maps